 Handwashing and practicing personal hygiene are an important part of staying healthy and safe.
 Portable sinks and/or hand sanitizer stations are a unique way to provide access to handwashing facilities in unconventional places.
 They can be set up throughout the school building, classrooms, or outdoor spaces.
 Adding a poster or visual cues nearby can be a helpful reminder of proper handwashing procedures.

 Using floor stickers or markers is a great method to give visual cues for social distancing in a classroom, hallway, or school.
 It’s even better when they can do double duty by adding a learning component like the reinforcement of alphabet letter names and sounds as part of daily learning activities.

 Offer One Kit Per Kid

-Avoid sharing high-touch classroom supplies by offering pre-made personal kits or creating your own bundles for each student.
+Avoid sharing high-touch classroom supplies by offering pre-made personal kits or creating bundles for each student.
 Separate hands-on materials into plastic storage containers or zippered pouches.
-Kits can be numbered or labeled by student name for use at school or home.
+Kits can be numbered or labeled by student name to be used at school or home.
 Don’t forget to build in a cleaning routine to make sure materials are sanitized as well.

 Make SEL Child’s Play